surniaulula/wpsso/readme.txt

 = 3.21.5 =

-2016/01/16 - Fixed the 'fb_app_id' value check for some 32bit platforms where the max integer size is 2147483647.
+2016/01/16 - Fixed 'fb_app_id' value for some 32bit platforms where max integer size is 2147483647.
+Added shorter / more helpful notice, displayed for users without admin privileges, for images that are too small.

 = 3.21.4 =